 Mr. Villani received Bachelor's Degrees in Clarinet Performance and Music Education from Penn State University, where he studied with Smith Toulson and was a member of every major ensemble, from the marching Blue Band to the Symphony Orchestra.
 Among his PSU highlights were four major bowl games, playing tenor saxophone in Disney's All-American College Marching Band at the grand opening of the EPCOT theme park (alongside legendary performer Danny Kaye), and performing with the Pittsburgh Symphony under the baton of Michael Tilson Thomas.

-He received a Master of Music in Conducting from Northwestern University, where Mr. Villani studied conducting with John P. Paynter and was a graduate assistant for the university wind ensembles.
-He had a rather unique opportunity for a conducting major -- playing bass clarinet in the top wind ensemble alongside classmates who are now members of top symphony orchestras, including the principal clarinetist of the Houston Symphony.
-Mr. Villani was also a student of Clark Brody, principal clarinetist of the Chicago Symphony Orchestra under Fritz Reiner, and Alan Stout, a renowned contemporary composer.
+He received a Master of Music in Conducting from Northwestern University, where Mr. Villani studied conducting and arranging with John P. Paynter and was a graduate assistant for the university wind ensembles.
+He had a rather unique opportunity for a conducting major — playing bass clarinet in the top wind ensemble alongside classmates who are now members of top symphony orchestras.
+Mr. Villani was also a student of Clark Brody (another Bonade student), principal clarinetist of the Chicago Symphony Orchestra under Fritz Reiner, and renowned contemporary composer Alan Stout.

-Mr. Villani taught in the public schools of Chalfont, PA; East Palestine, Ohio; and at Stonewall Jackson High School in Manassas.
+Mr. Villani taught in the public schools of Chalfont, PA; East Palestine, Ohio; and at Stonewall Jackson (now Unity Reed) High School in Manassas.
 Mr. Villani is an Adjunct Assistant Professor at Northern Virginia Community College and a Senior Manager of Software Engineering at Capital One in McLean.